Please type a search term (at least two characters)

 Monitoring and simulation of the performance and reliability of photovoltaics in the built environment training school, 23 – 26 October, Cyprus

-EMPIR project Advanced PV energy rating (16ENG02, PV-Enerate) aims to provide the measurement infrastructure, techniques and guidance to support emerging photovoltaic (PV) technologies, which have the potential to significantly reduce the cost of photovoltaic energy.
+EMPIR project <link research-innovation search-research-projects details>Advanced PV energy rating (16ENG02, PV-Enerate) aims to provide the measurement infrastructure, techniques and guidance to support emerging photovoltaic (PV) technologies, which have the potential to significantly reduce the cost of photovoltaic energy.